-- identifying case studies from a representative range of chronologies, geologies and locations in England, with simple comparisons drawn between what was forecast at evaluation and what was found during subsequent archaeological investigation
+- identifying case studies from a range of chronologies, geologies and locations in England,

-The main focus of the project will be on sampling (trial trenching) in advance of minerals extraction, house-building and infrastructure development, where the need for validation and greater consensus on effective and proportionate evaluation strategies is particularly urgent.
+The main focus of the project was on sampling (trial trenching) in advance of minerals extraction, house-building and infrastructure development, where the need for validation and greater consensus on effective and proportionate evaluation strategies is particularly urgent.

 The project was undertaken by WSP acting as consultants to CIfA, advised by a project advisory group including representatives from ALGAO, FAME, Historic England and the Mineral Products Association.
 You can read the final project report here Evaluation strategies (EVALS1) final report.

 The report contains recommendations for a second stage of work (EVALS2) which will build on the evidence gathered in stage 1 and also draw on the results of doctoral research currently being undertaken by Richard Higham at the University of Brighton entitled ‘Evaluating Evaluation Trenching in Archaeological Projects' which is supported by Historic England and the EPSRC Centre for Doctoral Training in Science and Engineering in Arts, Heritage and Archaeology (SEAHA) and due for completion toward the end of 2022.